Special Issue on GI in the ASE journal

 Submission: To be Announced

 Submissions should follow the usual ASE submission guidelines.

-Submission link is available on the ASE journal’s website.
+The Submission link will be anounced on the ASE journal’s website.

 Justyna Petke is a Principal Research Fellow and Proleptic Associate Professor, conducting research in genetic improvement.
 She is at the Centre for Research on Evolution, Search and Testing at University College London.
 Her work on genetic improvement was awarded a Silver (GECCO 2014) and a Gold ’Humie’ (GECCO 2016) and an ACM SIGSOFT Distinguished Paper Award at ISSTA 2015.
 She was the PC co-Chair for the International Symposium on Search-Based Software Engineering in 2017.
-She also organised 8 Genetic Improvement Workshops.
-She currently serves on the editorial board of the Empirical Software Engineering (EMSE), and Automated Software Engineering (ASE) journals.
+She also organised 9 Genetic Improvement Workshops.
+She currently serves on the editorial board of the Journal of Systems and Software, Empirical Software Engineering, Genetic Programming and Evolvable Machines, Automated Software Enigineering and Engineering Applications of Artificial Intelligence journals.